 An informal study by parent advocate James Cameron provides an illustration of the unknown competence levels of insurance-designated eating disorder providers in the Los Angeles (LA), California area.
 "In an extensive examination of nearly two hundred therapists in the LA area we conducted in the summer of 2013, we found that a great many of the in-network therapists listed as having a specialty in eating disorders by a well-known insurer had little or no published credentials or training in that area" (J. Cameron, personal communication, August 27, 2015).
 According to Cameron's data, 63% of a total of 103 in-network self-reported eating disorder providers demonstrated either no online presence at all except a contact number, or in those that did have an online presence, there was no mention of the words, "eating disorder," in their marketing profiles.
 Thus, the levels of specific eating disorder training and competence were often unknown and not easily discerned.

 A number of insurance companies seem to rely exclusively on a clinician's self-report when choosing their eating disorder providers.
 This can offer a potentially inaccurate measure of competence.
 According to Eva and colleagues (2004), clinicians often do not know what they do not know.

 Below we summarize the procedures used by four well-known insurance companies to select their providers who will accept eating disorder patients.
-Photos of the applications are available here.

 - This insurance provider asks applicants to "check up to 8 areas of focus."